Housing Support

 You can choose to provide your contact details or you can remain anonymous.
 Any comments or feedback you provide will be treated in confidence by the Housing Support Co-ordinator.
 Any urgent issues that are highlighted will be identified by the Housing Support Co-ordinator upon the return of the questionnaire.

-Exit questionnaires will be evaluated by the Housing Support Co-ordinator on a quarterly basis.
+Exit questionnaires will be evaluated by the Housing Support Co-ordinator on a 6 monthly basis.
 Your comments and feedback are used to ensure that working practice meets the National Care Standards for Housing Support Services and that the service the team are providing is meeting the needs of service users.

 Stakeholder Survey